Dominique Weis: Early life and education

-Weis obtained her B.Sc in Geology and Mineralogy (1979) and PhD (1982) from the Université Libre de Bruxelles (Belgium).
-She later completed a master's degree in Environmental Sciences (1983) and Habilitation Geochemistry (1992) at Université Libre de Bruxelles.
+Weis obtained her B.Sc in Geology and Mineralogy (1979) and PhD (1982) from the Université libre de Bruxelles (Belgium).
+She later completed a master's degree in Environmental Sciences (1983) and Habilitation Geochemistry (1992) at the Université libre de Bruxelles.

 She later undertook Postdoctoral Research Fellowships at University of Paris VII (1984) and California Institute of Technology (1985–7).
-Weis was also a Chercheur Qualifié FNRS (1985–1993), Maître de Recherches (1993–1998) and Directeur de Recherches (1998–2001) at the University of Brussels, Belgium.
+Weis was also a Chercheur Qualifié FNRS (1985–1993), Maître de Recherches (1993–1998) and Directeur de Recherches (1998–2001) at the Université libre de Bruxelles.

 Career

 In 2002, Weis was appointed a Tier 1 Canada Research Chair at the University of British Columbia in Vancouver, Canada as she established the Pacific Centre for Isotopic and Geochemical Research (PCIGR).
-In this role, she published "High‐precision isotopic characterization of USGS reference materials by TIMS and MC‐ICP‐MS" in the journal Geochemistry, Geophysics, Geosystems.

 By 2009, she was the recipient of the Killam Faculty Research Senior Fellows Award and renewed as a Canada Research Chair.
 The following year, the PCIGR was approved for funding from the Canada Foundation for Innovation and B.C.
 Knowledge Development Fund.
 This allowed the centre to update its geochemical analytical equipment.
 As a result of her research, Weis was elected a Geochemical Fellow by the Geochemical Society and the European Association of Geochemistry.

 In 2016, Weis was elected to sit on the Geochemical Society Board and a Fellow of the Royal Society of Canada.
 In the following years, she was also renewed as a Canada Research Chair in the Geochemistry of the Earth’s Mantle and named President-elect of the Volcanology, Geochemistry, and Petrology Section of the American Geophysical Union.